ymyke/cardio/README.md

   could be combined with the code taking a hash over its entire code and game state to proof originality of code at a certain point in time?
 Maybe also combined with some proof of humanity (the minigames?) to prevent bots from playing the game?)
-- Corveaux special ability/animal?
-Can consume ghosts/souls/spirits and release them as blood/energy/...?
 - Have floor tiles with special effects?
 I.e., more strength if a create is on it?
 - Can there be shops where you can buy stuff, including additional lives?
 - Maybe spirits could be persistent and can be taken over to the next fight?